-I was just finishing some January assignments at University and had a free afternoon where I thought I would apply.
-I always wanted to apply, and the Department of Economics at Warwick sent around emails encouraging us to do so, but I was not quite sure which category to go for and didn’t have too much time to look into it but once the assignments were out of the way, I concluded that the Future CFO category best-suited my skillset.
-Not only that, but the prize – a trip around Europe! – looked incredible!
+I was just finishing some January assignments at university and had a free afternoon when I thought I would apply.
+I always wanted to apply, and the Department of Economics at Warwick sent around emails encouraging us to do so, but I was not quite sure which category to go for and didn’t have too much time to look into it.
+Once the assignments were out of the way, I concluded that the Future CFO category best suited my skills set.
+Not only that, but the prize – a trip around Europe – looked incredible!

 After answering three competency questions, we had four online tests to do.
-These were quite hard, especially given the time pressures, but ultimately if I wasn’t very good at analysing pie charts or answering the other numerical/logical tests, then I wouldn’t make a very good CFO anyway!
-So it was a very good test and one which tells you a lot about yourself.
+These were quite hard, especially given the time pressures, but, ultimately, if I wasn’t very good at analysing pie charts or answering the other numerical/logical tests, then I wouldn’t make a very good CFO anyway!
+So it was a very good test and one that tells you a lot about yourself.

 Soon after, I got an email from ACCA inviting me to the next round: record yourself in a one-minute video outlining your views on Brexit!
 This was something I had done a lot of research in, and understandably had a lot of interest in given I study economics, so I was very happy to do so, but there were still some nerves knowing you have to record yourself on camera!